trinity-aml/trinity-aml.github.io/README.md

-Hear will were published binaries of TorrServer
+Hear will be published something for TorrServe